Pongo (musician): Career

 Pongo's participation in Denon Squad led her to meet Buraka Som Sistema.
 She performed on a stage for the first time with them in 2008 in the Music Box concert venue in Lisbon.
 In the same year, she became known in Portugal for the song "Kalemba (Wegue Wegue)", written and recorded by her.
 This song was part of the soundtracks of the games Need for Speed: Shift and FIFA 10, and was extensively played on YouTube, with over ten million views.

-Pongo performed with Buraka Som Sistema for two years, then left the group for disputes relating to royalties of the song "Kalemba (Wegue Wegue)".
+Pongo performed with Buraka Som Sistema for two years, then left the group over disputes relating to royalties of the song "Kalemba (Wegue Wegue)".
 To help raise her sisters, Pongo worked in menial jobs after her father abandoned the family.
 One day, while working as a housecleaner, she heard "Wegue Wegue" playing on the radio and then decided to return to focusing on her career.

-Pongo's career recovery was accelerated in 2018 by the launch of her first EP, "Baia", and in 2019 by her participation in the French festival Fête de la musique, performing in the Élysée, official residence of the French presidency, being hosted by Emmanuel Macron, when she became known as the "Diva of Kuduro".
-In 2020 she launched her second EP, "Uwa" (a word that means "step" in kimbundo, one of Angola's official languages).
-In 2020 Pongo won the Music Moves Europe Talent Award.
+Pongo's career recovery was accelerated in 2018 by the launch of her first EP, "Baia", and in 2019 by her participation in the French festival Fête de la musique, performing in the Élysée, the official residence of the French presidency, being hosted by Emmanuel Macron, when she became known as the "Diva of Kuduro".
+In 2020, she launched her second EP, "Uwa" (a word that means "step" in Kimbundo, one of Angola's official languages).
+In 2020, Pongo won the Music Moves Europe Talent Award.